je-an/jean-list-control/README.md

 Provides functionality for displaying data as a list

 ## Support
-Supports both CommonJS and AMD eco system.
+Supports AMD eco system.
 If there is no loader, ListControl is registered as a browser variable.

 ## Code Example
 - Use it as browser variable